JamesDunne/w8y/README.md

 This way, no work items are ever lost or removed from the circular list by `w8y` itself.
 External redis clients can freely manage the circular list by adding or removing work items at any time.

-A work item is eligible to process if and only if a **processing key** named after the list value does _not_ exist.
+A work item is eligible to process if and only if a **lock key** named after the list value is taken.

-Processing keys are named `<prefix:>proc:<work item>`.
+Lock keys are named `<prefix:>lock:<work item>`.
 The value of the work item is included in this key so the work item value should be relatively short.
 Ideally, work items should be simple references like unique identifiers and not be the actual work payload to be operated on (e.g. a JSON payload).